 NYU Langone’s palliative care program has received specialty certification from The Joint Commission.
 This designation reflects our patient- and family-centered approach to providing the best possible quality of life for people with serious illnesses.

 If you or a loved one could benefit from supportive care services, ask your doctor or nurse for a referral.
-Patients at NYU Langone’s Tisch Hospital and NYU Langone’s Hospital for Joint Diseases can call 212-263-0900.
-At NYU Lutheran, patients can call 347-377-3769.
+Patients at NYU Langone’s Tisch Hospital and NYU Langone Orthopedic Hospital can call 212-263-0900.
+At NYU Langone Hospital—Brooklyn, patients can call 347-377-3769.

 Our team can also help you develop advance directives, which allow you to express how much or how little care you want when you are no longer able to make these decisions for yourself.